-The common council is the elected legislative branch of government.
-The common council consists of a president and four councilors-at-large who serve fouryear terms.
-The remaining five district councilors, representing specific geographic areas of the city and serve two-year terms.
-The common council passes the city budget, and common council committees review all legislation before it goes to the full council for a vote.
-The mayor's affirmation is also needed for legislation once it is approved by the common council.
+The Common Council is the elected legislative branch of government and is made up of nine councilors and one president.
+The president and four councilors-at-large serve four-year terms.
+The five district councilors, representing five distinct geographic areas of the city, serve two-year terms.
+The common council negotiates the city budget, and common council committees draft and review all legislation before it goes to the full council for a vote. committees represent the areas transportation, rules and procedure, economic development & planning, education & human development, finance, housing, recreation, public safety, public works, and city-county operations.
+The mayor's approval or disapproval is required for legislation once it is approved by the common council.
+The mayor's veto may be overridden by a two-thirds majority of councilors.